PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 | express | for rush jobs; <br> 2x price | time < 14 days |
 | interactive | for Portal jobs | time < 7 days |

-To get detailed information about queues, use `sacctmgr list qos`.
+To get detailed information about QoS, use `sacctmgr list qos`.
 This command has a lot of [options](https://slurm.schedmd.com/sacctmgr.html), and works best with formatting:  an example is
 ```